 When we talk about aspect ratio in photography we’re referring to the dimensions of an image.
-Or, to be more exact, the proportional relationship between width and height of an image.
+Or, to be more exact, aspect ratio is the proportional relationship between the width and height of an image.

 Do you watch TV?

 I asked her what size she was printing.
 It was for an 8×10 frame.
 The photo was a standard size from a full frame digital camera.
-In other words, not that shape.
+So the digital image wasn’t the same shape as the print she wanted.
+In other words they had different aspect ratios.